markadev/ansible-docker/README.rst

 It doesn't have to be this way.

-``ansible-docker`` solves these problems by executing all of the provisioning in one Docker layer.
+``dockalot`` solves these problems by executing all of the provisioning in one Docker layer.
 There are no hidden layers for credentials or temporary files to hide in.
 You can focus on just installing software into your Docker image and let the tools handle the rest.